lgillard/online_unlock_demo/README.md

 -  Clone the project
 - Run the project (follow instructions below)
 - Share your server url and port
-### Interactions
-#### Search cards
-TODO: Add gif

- - Click on "Rechercher une carte" button at the right top of the screen
- - Explore the pick with arrow until you found your target cards
- - Click on it to add to board
- - When you have finished you can close the modal by clicking on the cross

-#### Card interactions
-TODO: Add gif

-- You can return cards by clicking on it
-- You can move cards by grabbing (drag and drop it)

 ### Run project
 Warning: node and vue installation will be required.
 First, make sure it were installed properly.